eironross/api-resume/README.md

 ## Description
 Hello, This is my API Resume.
 This is my project that I created while learning coding with Python.
 The goal is to implement the REST and create a simply API that returns JSON data using my Resume.

-Requests are rate limited to 10 requests every 1 minute.

 ## Usage

 ### Get a Random Information